Heart of Gold (Force & Styles song)

 "Heart of Gold" is a song written and recorded by Force & Styles.
-It was first recorded and released on Force & Styles album All over the UK (1996) with the vocals by Jenna, and it was released as a single in 1998 with vocals by Kelly Llorenna.
+It was first recorded and released on Force & Styles album All over the UK (1996) with the vocals originally sung by popular hardcore vocalist Jenna Barr, and it was released as a single in 1998 with vocals by Kelly Llorenna.
 It is one of the most well known hardcore songs and was used as the name of Force & Styles's greatest hits album Heart of Gold.
 In 2002, Llorenna released a new version as her fourth solo single produced by Flip & Fill.

 Force & Styles version

-The original version was a happy hardcore song with vocals by Jenna Barr.
-It was released as a one sided 12" promo on United Dance Recordings and this is the version which appears on Force & Styles's first album All over the UK and their greatest hits album Heart of Gold (2000).
+The original version is a happy hardcore song with vocals by Jenna Barr.
+It was released as a one-sided 12-inch promo on United Dance Recordings; this is the version that appears on Force & Styles's first album, All over the UK, and their greatest hits album Heart of Gold (2000).

-In 1998 the song was released as a single on Diverse records.
-The new versions had additional production by Eliot Kennedy, Mike Percy and Tim Lever of Steelworks Productions to make the song more commercial.
+In 1998, the song was released as a single on Diverse records.
+The new versions had additional production by Eliot Kennedy of Steelworks Productions, as well as Mike Percy and Tim Lever from Dead or Alive to make the song more commercial.
 Force & Styles also produced a new version as well with vocals by Kelly Llorenna for the single.